Defect Option in Real Estate Transactions

 Requirements for the Defect Option in Real Estate Transactions

 Accordingly, the defect option is a right of termination that may arise for either the buyer or the seller, depending on the circumstances.
-For example, if the parties agreed that the subject matter would be sound and, after the contract is concluded, the defect becomes apparent, the buyer may terminate the transaction under the defect option.
+For example, if the parties agreed that the subject matter would be sound and the defect becomes apparent after the contract is concluded, the buyer may terminate the transaction under the defect option.

 Alternatively, the buyer may decide not to terminate the transaction, accept the defective item, or seek compensation from the seller for the defect.